Kailani

 None of the 8 reviewed listings mention or checkbox any form of split or ductless AC, and there are no remarks using terms like 'mini-split' or 'split system.'
 Instead, at least one unit is described as having 'window unit AC,' making it unlikely that split systems are a recognized feature of this building.
 Given the lack of any supporting evidence, split AC is treated as not present at the building level.

-All 10 current MLS listings mark construction material as 'CONCRE' and prior historical data indicated reinforced concrete.
-Although none of the public remarks explicitly state 'concrete' or 'reinforced concrete', the unanimous MLS checkbox across multiple listings (likely different postings/agents) and prior high-confidence records provide strong evidence the building is concrete-constructed.
+All 11 current MLS listings list construction_materials as 'CONCRE' and prior historical records noted reinforced concrete construction.
+None of the public remarks explicitly describe construction, which suggests agents may have copy/pasted MLS fields, but the unanimous checkbox across all listings combined with prior high-confidence data provides strong evidence the building is concrete-constructed.

 Agents never mark double-wall construction and instead describe a concrete high-rise with spalling repairs.
 This supports that double-wall construction is not a building characteristic here.